jonnonz1/nz-statute-book/acts/public/2011/criminal-procedure-act-2011.md

 (3) If this subsection applies, the court may—
   (a) order that, unless he or she consents to give evidence or to be sworn or to answer the questions put to him or her, as the case may be, he or she be detained in custody for any period not exceeding 7 days; and
   (b) issue a warrant for his or her arrest and detention in accordance with the order.
-(4) If the person is under the age of 20 years, the warrant issued under subsection (3)﻿(b) may direct that the person be detained in the custody of the chief executive of the department for the time being responsible for the administration of the Children, Young Persons, and Their Families Act 1989.
+(4) If the person is under the age of 20 years, the warrant issued under subsection (3)﻿(b) may direct that the person be detained in the custody of the chief executive of the department for the time being responsible for the administration of the Oranga Tamariki Act 1989.
 (5) Subsection (6) applies if a person detained under subsection (3), on being brought up at the adjourned hearing, again refuses to give evidence or to be sworn or, having been sworn, to answer the questions put to him or her.
 (6) If this subsection applies, the court, if it thinks fit, may again direct the witness to be detained in custody for the period referred to in subsection (3), until he or she consents to give evidence or to be sworn or to answer as described in subsection (2).
 (7) The power in subsection (6) may be exercised more than once.